wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (4) The Order in Council must be published in the _Gazette_.

-    (5) The [Regulations (Disallowance) Act 1989][504] applies to the Order in Council as if the order were a regulation within the meaning of [section 2][505] of that Act.
+    (5) An Order in Council made under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][506] and must be presented to the House of Representatives under [section 41][507] of that Act.

-    Section 81: substituted, on 21 August 2003, by [section 21][506] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 81: substituted, on 21 August 2003, by [section 21][508] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

+    Section 81(5): replaced, on 5 August 2013, by [section 77(3)][509] of the Legislation Act 2012 (2012 No 119).

 ##### 81AA Further matters that maybe prescribed